raharrasy/RL2019-BaseCodes/Exercise2/README.md

 In this exercise, your task is to implement an attacking agent in the discretized Half Field Offense (HFO) domain.
 Your agent will be controlled using Q-Learning (**Section 6.5 of the book**), SARSA (**Section 6.4 of the book**), and first visit Monte Carlo control with soft policies (**Algorithm in page 101 of the book**).

 Just like in Exercise 1, the environment is a gridworld where each position is associated with a probability of scoring a goal.
-Additionally, defending players are positioned in parts of the environment and acts as obstacles.
-Episodes always end when agents execute the **KICK** action.
+Additionally, defending players are positioned in parts of the environment and act as obstacles.
+Episodes always end when the agent selects the **KICK** action.
 If an agent manages to score a goal in an episode, the agent receives a reward of **+1**.
 The agent will be punished with a penalty if it moves into a grid location occupied by a defending player.
 The position of defending players will not change during the course of each episode.

 Full codes for the discretized HFO domain can be found in the `DiscreteHFO` folder.
 In particular, `DiscreteHFO/HFOAttackingPlayer.py` contains the implementation of the interface between the HFO domain and your agent controller.